2mol/pboy/README.md

 ## Stack

 Make sure you have `poppler` installed, which will provide both `pdftotext` and `pdfinfo`.
-If you are using Homebrew on Mac you can do `brew install poppler`.
 On Linux, install `poppler` with your package manager of choice.
+If you are on Mac and using Homebrew you can do `brew install poppler`.

-For now you need stack to compile Paperboy (cabal probably works too):
+Assuming you have stack, the following will compile, then install the `pboy` executable in your `.local/bin`:

 ```
 git clone git@github.com:2mol/pboy.git